apache/qpid-broker-j/jca/example/README-EXAMPLE.txt

 QpidTestClient
 ==============
-As previously mentioned, the Qpid JCA example provides an RMI/JMS Java client to test the application.
+As previously mentioned, the Qpid JCA example provides an RMI/JMS client to test the application.
 Executing the command

 ant-run client